hoodunit/thesis_experiments/clojure_jvm/profiling/README.md

   (println "Hello world"))
 ```

-It is run from the command line using YourKit profiler sampling to get class load timestamps.
+It is run from the command line like any other Java program using various techniques to profile the startup time.

 ## Environment